Keep reading to learn which loan program may be right for you.

 PRO: Your loan will not be affected by the amount of time spent in the military

-PRO: You will not need a minimum down payment with VA Loans
+PRO: You don’t need a down payment

-PRO: You will not need mortgage insurance with VA home loans
+PRO: You will not need mortgage insurance

 VA Funding Fee